What will my adoptive child be like?

 Hassan currently attends nursery twice a week and enjoys the activities and socialising with other children.
 He is used to hearing both English and Urdu spoken and is currently receiving some speech and language support, although his cognitive understanding is high.

-Hi, I’m Layla, I am six years old and my ethnicity is White British
+Hi, I’m Layla, I am six years old and my background is White British.

 “I am full of beans and I enjoy playing football in the park and trying new food.”